-As a mother or father, you are responsible for your children's upbringing, education and property, if they have any.
+As a parent, you are responsible for your children's upbringing, education and property.
 You also have the right to represent them legally.

 In all EU countries, a mother automatically has parental responsibility for her child, as does a married father.
-In most cases, parents exercise them jointly.
+In most cases, parents exercise this responsibility jointly.

 Find out about parental responsibility rules in the country relevant to you:

 The rules on custody and visiting rights are unique to each EU country.
 National laws determine:

 - whether custody will be single or shared